SiddharthMishra28/flow-forge-v1/README.md

 ### Core Components

 1.  **Application**: Represents a GitLab project, including its access credentials (personal access token).
 This is the primary entity for which flows are defined.
-2.  **TestData**: A flexible key-value store for test data associated with an `Application`.
+2.  **TestData**: A flexible key-value store for test data associated with an `Application` and `applicationName`.
 Each `TestData` entity can be categorized for better organization (e.g., `API_CREDENTIALS`, `USER_PROFILES`).
 3.  **FlowStep**: An individual, executable step within a flow.
-It is linked to an `Application` and defines the GitLab pipeline branch, test tag, and test stage to be executed.
+It is linked to an `Application` and defines the GitLab pipeline branch, test tag, test stage, and optional timer configuration for delayed execution.
-4.  **Flow**: An ordered sequence of `FlowSteps` that represents a complete E2E test scenario.
+4.  **Flow**: An ordered sequence of `FlowSteps` that represents a complete E2E test scenario with squash test case integration (`squashTestCaseId` and `squashTestCase`).
-5.  **FlowExecution**: A runtime instance of a `Flow`, capturing its state (`RUNNING`, `PASSED`, `FAILED`), start/end times, and the aggregated runtime variables.
+5.  **FlowExecution**: A runtime instance of a `Flow`, capturing its state (`RUNNING`, `PASSED`, `FAILED`, `SCHEDULED`), start/end times, and the aggregated runtime variables.
-6.  **PipelineExecution**: Represents the execution of a single GitLab pipeline within a `FlowExecution`, tracking its status and associated logs.
+6.  **PipelineExecution**: Represents the execution of a single GitLab pipeline within a `FlowExecution`, tracking its status, scheduled resume time, and associated logs.
+7.  **SchedulingService**: Memory-optimized background service that manages delayed step executions using database persistence instead of active polling.

 ### Execution Workflow

 1. A user triggers a `Flow` execution via the `/api/flows/{id}/execute` endpoint.
 2. The `FlowExecutionService` creates a `FlowExecution` record and begins processing the `FlowSteps` sequentially.
-3. For each `FlowStep`, the service merges the configured `TestData` to create a set of runtime variables.
+3. For each `FlowStep`, the service merges the configured `TestData` (including `applicationName`) to create a set of runtime variables.
+4.  **Timer Check**: If the step has an `invokeTimer` configuration, the system calculates the resume time and schedules the step for later execution with `SCHEDULED` status.
-4. The `GitLabApiClient` triggers the corresponding GitLab pipeline, passing the runtime variables as environment variables.
+5.  **Immediate Execution**: For steps without timers, the `GitLabApiClient` triggers the corresponding GitLab pipeline, passing the runtime variables as environment variables.
-5. The application continuously polls the GitLab API to monitor the pipeline status.
+6. The application continuously polls the GitLab API to monitor the pipeline status.
-6. If the pipeline generates an `output.env` file as an artifact, the system downloads, parses, and merges it into the `FlowExecution`'s runtime variables for subsequent steps to use.
+7. If the pipeline generates an `output.env` file as an artifact, the system downloads, parses, and merges it into the `FlowExecution`'s runtime variables for subsequent steps to use.
+8.  **Failure Handling**: If any step fails, the flow execution is immediately marked as `FAILED` and **all subsequent steps are skipped** to prevent resource waste.
+9.  **Scheduled Execution**: The `SchedulingService` background process checks every minute for `SCHEDULED` steps that are ready to resume and automatically triggers their execution.
-7. Logs are streamed in real-time via WebSockets and can be viewed at `http://localhost:8080/logs.html`.
+10. Logs are streamed in real-time via WebSockets and can be viewed at `http://localhost:8080/logs.html`.
-8. If a step fails, the flow execution is marked as `FAILED`, and the user can later trigger a replay.
+11. Failed flows can be replayed from the failed step using the replay endpoint, with all runtime variables from successful steps automatically restored.

 ## 💻 System Requirements